alexgalkin/goal-tracking/bimbink-web-app/README.md

 Bimbink is a Web application that utilizes Firebase for backend services.

-Most of the code was generated with Github Copilot to check its capabilities during 24-hours challenge.
+Most of the code was generated with `Github Copilot` to check its capabilities during `24-hours` challenge.

-The main purpose the app is the track personal goals, periodically remind about them, captures wishes, score different areas of your life  to understand the progress better and to allow you to transform your lifestyle to be happier.
+The main purpose the app is the `track personal goals`, periodically `remind about them`, `capture wishes`, `score different areas of your life`  to understand the progress better and to allow you to `transform your lifestyle` to `be happier`.

 ## Project Structure

 ```
-my-web-app
+bimbink-web-app
 ├── public
 │   ├── index.html        # Main HTML file
 │   └── styles.css       # CSS styles for the application